grasskode/icebox/README.md

 ```
 Enter a unique bucket name or map to an existing one.
 Leave blank to use auto generated name (something-utterly-random-here):
 ```

-Note that icebox buckets need to start with the `icebox_` prefix.
-In case you wish to create a bucket separately and use it for icebox, please ensure that it begins with the prefix.
+Icebox buckets need to start with the `icebox_` prefix.
+In case you wish to create a bucket and then use it for icebox, please ensure that it begins with the prefix.
 You can use either the full name of the bucket or the name following the `icebox_` prefix.
 Your existing storage buckets can be found in your [Cloud Storage Browser](https://console.cloud.google.com/storage/browser).

+> :warning: Once you have configured the bucket, ensure that `Requester pays` is disabled on the bucket.

 ## Workflows